High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators: Methodology

+As the target of our analysis is performing model comparison, on top of using HMC (NUTS) to draw samples, we employ the \texttt{harmonic} framework \citep{mcewen2023machinelearningassistedbayesian,polanska2025learnedharmonicmeanestimation}, which trains a normalising flow on posterior samples in order to compute the evidence via the learned harmonic mean estimator.
+We utilise the same flow architecture and training procedure as in \citet{Piras_2024}, training the flow on 30\% of chains and using the remaining 70\% for inference to compute the evidence.
+In this work \texttt{polychord} provides the comparison for a CPU-based nested sampler.

-Whilst the NS analyses we develop in this work will prove to be scalable and competitive with other start-of-the-art model comparison techniques, without use of gradients it is important to recognise that full \emph{field level} inference in cosmology~\citep[e.g.][]{Jasche_2013, Porqueres_2021, Porqueres_2021_b, bayer2023fieldlevelinferencemicrocanonicallangevin, spuriomancini2024fieldlevelcosmologicalmodelselection, babic2025straighteningrulerfieldlevelinference, Lanzieri_2025} is beyond the scope of this current NS implementation.
-It is however important to explore limitations of techniques, and developing competitive strategies in consistent frameworks (free from potential constraints of legacy codes), is vital to pushing the frontiers of inference problems in the physical sciences.
+Whilst the NS analyses we develop in this work will prove to be scalable and competitive with other state-of-the-art model comparison techniques, without gradients it is important to recognise that full \emph{field-level} inference in cosmology (e.g.~\citealp{Jasche_2013, Leclercq_2015, Jasche_2019, Lavaux_2019, Ramanah_2019, Porqueres_2021, Porqueres_2021_b, bayer2023fieldlevelinferencemicrocanonicallangevin, Andrews_2023, Loureiro_2023, Sellentin_2023, Stadler_2023, Stopyra_2023, spuriomancini2024fieldlevelcosmologicalmodelselection, babic2025straighteningrulerfieldlevelinference, Lanzieri_2025, Mcalpine_2025}; see also \citealp{Leclercq_2025} for a recent review), is beyond the scope of this current NS implementation.
+It is however important to explore the limitations of current techniques, and developing competitive strategies in consistent frameworks (free from potential constraints of legacy codes) is vital to pushing the frontiers of inference problems in the physical sciences.